CruzMRamirez/Deck-Builder-Toolkit/README.md

 - Ensure that everything within WP Admin is up-to-Date

 ## FAQ
-Is there a theme that goes with this plugin?
+**Is there a theme that goes with this plugin?**
 Not currently, There are no plans on making a theme to go along with this plugin.

+**How do you enable the ability for certain users to see certain pages?**
+All users functionality is being handled by using a third party plugin.
+Currently, I'm using [Ultimate Member](https://ultimatemember.com/).